spaceninja/dnd-adventures/src/adventures/history-channel/deck-4.md

 This is the beating heart of the broadcast.
 The far wall is covered with dozens of viewscreens showing all the available feeds, as well as a much larger screen in the middle displaying the feed currently being broadcast.

 Dozens of workstations fill the room, all staffed by crew dedicated to producing graphics, controlling camera drones, and applying effects and post-processing.
-Coffee cups are everywhere.
+Mugs are everywhere.
 The broadcast never stops, and the crew here work continually.

 Unless he’s meeting with the characters in his office, the Director can be found here, in a chair on a raised platform near the back of the room, with a view of everything else.
 There is a green screen behind it and several cameras facing it, so the Director can provide his color commentary on the broadcast from his seat of power.